 If you are short on cash, you will be pleased to know that one of the partial vs full highlights differences is the price.
 Partial highlights are normally less expensive than full highlights because less work and fewer materials are required.
 On the other hand, full highlights might be a better value for money.

 Full highlights can be used to give a more dramatic effect to the hair than partial highlights do.
 Because a lot of the base hair color can still be seen through partial highlights, the effects tend to be more subtle.

 However, full highlights can dramatically change the overall color of the hair and help to give it the appearance of texture.
 If you do want a subtle look from a full highlight style your hairstylist should be able to arrange this for you.

 Partial highlights are considered to be a low maintenance option compared to full highlights.
 In terms of maintenance, the key difference between partial and full highlights is that it is less obvious when your dye starts to grow out if you only have partial highlights.
 Because full highlights are more intense, they need to be retouched more frequently.

 A tutorial worth watching if you love hair highlights:

 Your hairstylist will use the same process to dye your hair, regardless of whether you choose to have full highlights or partial highlights.
-The most common method of doing any type of highlights is to use foils and a color-paste brush to get color in the right areas.
+The most common method of doing any type of highlight is to use foils and a color-paste brush to get color in the right areas.